Skip to main content

 })

-Step 7 Transfers and Adjustments
+Transfers and Adjustments

 A transfer moves stock from one inventory location to another.
 Use Transfer in and Transfer out transaction types to record the movement at each end.